theobald-software/theobald-software.github.io/content/_en/yunio/integration.md

 progressstate: 5
 ---

-You can find examples and general information on integration scenarios with third party tools in the [Theobal Knowledge Base](https://kb.theobald-software.com/yunio).
+You can find examples and general information on integration scenarios with third party tools in the [Theobald Software Knowledge Base](https://kb.theobald-software.com/yunio).

 The following articles are available:
 - [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector)